Cognigy/Documentation/docs/en/docs/ai/installation/kustomize-to-helm-migration.md

 - prepare `values_prod.yaml` values file for Cognigy.AI Helm Chart as described [here](https://github.com/Cognigy/cognigy-ai-helm-chart). **Make sure all adjustments (patches) of the current kustomize installation done form your side are properly migrated to `values_prod.yaml` file!** i.e. ENV variables, resource request/limits, replica counts etc.
 - prepare the script from [Rename MongoDB Databases](#rename-mongodb-databases) section, fill in required password values in advance.

-## Cognigy.AI Kustomize to Helm migration
+## Preparation for Migration

-This section describes the procedure to migrate Cognigy.AI from Kustomize to Helm.
-There are several steps which can be done beforehand, which mean before bring down the cognigy-ai.
-The steps are following
+This section describes the procedure to prepare the migration of Cognigy.AI from Kustomize to Helm.
+These steps can be performed in advance and without bringing your Cognigy.AI installation down.

-### Secrets Migration
+### Prepare Secrets
 During migration Cognigy.AI product will be moved from `default` to a different namespace.
 In this document we consider `cognigy-ai` as target namespace, you can replace it with namespace of your choice, but we strongly recommend to use `cognigy-ai` namespace.
 Hence, it is required to migrate the existing secrets to the new namespace, and also to inform Helm release about the migrated secrets.
 To do so, execute the following steps:

 1. The migration scripts can be found in [this](https://github.com/Cognigy/cognigy-ai-helm-chart) repository.
 Clone the repository and checkout to your current Cognigy.AI version: